Apogee-Ind/spacepy/README.md

 Note that you will need to download the appropriate ephemeris files in order to use these bodies in solar system simulations.
 See the section on "Ephemeris Data" for more details.
 ## Numerical Propagation
 Spacecraft trajectories can be integrated using a wrapper for `scipy.integrate.solve_ivp()` with method `DOP853`, an 8th-order variable-step Runge-Kutta method.
 Currently, nonsphericity (J2 effect) and thrust perturbations can be simulated.

+A Kepler orbit solver using f and g functions may be implemented later.
+Spacepy currently has a class for using classical orbit elements, but this will likely change to a more robust implementation in future.

 ## Ephemeris Data
 Using integration with spiceypy, spacepy supports simulation of all solar system bodies, provided necessary SPK kernels are installed.
 These files tend to be quite large, so are not included in this repository.
 The required SPK kernels can be found on the NAIF website here: https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/